tengr/Algorithms/README.md

 The following User Guide is based on Mac Operating System.

-## Install Ecplise and WebSphere Application Server(WAS) Liberty runtime
+## Install Ecplise and WAS Liberty runtime
 Follow the steps in [here](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/).
 * Download **Eclipse** and **WebSphere Developer Tools for Eclipse**
 * **WAS Liberty runtime** can be downloaded in [here](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments/).